tfxor/terrahub/SECURITY.md

 # Security Policy

 ## Reporting a Vulnerability
 **DO NOT CREATE AN ISSUE** to report a security problem.
-Instead, please send an email to security@cloudready.ai
+Instead, please send an email to security@terrahub.io

 ## Incident Response Process
 In case an incident is discovered or reported, we will follow the following process to contain, respond and remediate: